 In this study, the Online Therapy Unit will be examining the overall effectiveness of the Chronic Conditions Course for SCI.
 Participants in the trial will receive the course with coach guidance.

 The participant will review educational materials presented online which take approximately one to two hours per week, along with weekly questionnaires that take about 5 minutes.
 In addition, the participant will be encouraged to complete brief, weekly assignments to facilitate learning new skills.
 The participant will receive automated emails with reminders about working on the Course.
 The project coordinator will monitor weekly questionnaires and contact the participant if there is a sudden increase in symptoms of anxiety, depression, or thoughts of death.
 Participants will also receive a weekly check in by a program coach, either by email or by phone.
 The program coach will answer questions, provide encouragement, and forecast upcoming material.
 This contact will be approximately 10 minutes per week.

 The goal of the screening is to assess your present concerns, and determine whether the Chronic Conditions Course for SCI would be best suited to your current concerns and circumstances.

 Full Online Screening:

-Please note: The Chronic Conditions Course for Persons with SCI is not for everyone.
+Please note: The Chronic Conditions Course for SCI is not for everyone.
 Participation in the Online Screening does not guarantee participation in the program.